phax/phase4-peppol-standalone/README.md

 /sendtest/{senderId}/{receiverId}/{docTypeId}/{processId}/{countryC1}
 ```

 In both cases, the payload to send must be the XML business document (like the UBL Invoice).
+The outcome is a simple JSON document that contains most of the relevant details on sending.

+**Note:** Documents are NOT validated internally.
+They need to be validated externally.

 ## Building